BelledonneCommunications/linphone-sdk/README.md

 To build a SDK with any of these features you need to enable the `ENABLE_NON_FREE_CODECS` option.
 Before embedding these features in your final application, **make sure to have the right to do so**.

-## Windows UWP
-You can use linphone-sdk in your Windows UWP app with 2 kinds of library : using the Windows Bridge or the UWP mode.
-The Windows Bridge mode is built by using `-DCMAKE_TOOLCHAIN_FILE=../cmake-builder/toolchains/toolchain-windows-store.cmake`.
-It is only for x86 build.
-You will find all libraries in linphone-sdk/desktop.
-Add `-DENABLE_CSHARP_WRAPPER=ON` to generate the C# wrapper.
-The UWP mode is built by setting the option `-DLINPHONESDK_PLATFORM=UWP`.
-It is for x64 builds.
-You will find all libraries in linphone-sdk/uwp-x64

-Then, you can inject directly all your libraries that you need or package the SDK in a Nuget package.

-Build SDK:

-    cmake --build . --target ALL_BUILD --config=RelWithDebInfo

-### Nuget packaging
-You can package 3 kinds of binaries : win32, uwp and win32 with Windows Store Compatibility.

-- win32: this is the win32 version of linphone-sdk without any restrictions.
-The framework is 'win'.
-- uwp : this is a uwp x64 version of linphone--sdk.
-You will not be able to use OpenH264 and Lime X3DH.
-The framework is 'uap10.0'.
-- win32 Windows Store : this is the win32 version of linphone-sdk with the Windows Store Compatibility enabled for Windows Bridge.
-The framework is 'netcore'.

-In an another build folder (like buildNuget), set these options :
-- (Needed) -DLINPHONESDK_PACKAGER=Nuget
-- (Optional) -DLINPHONESDK_DESKTOP_ZIP_PATH=<path of the zip file containing the Desktop binaries> (eg. C:/projects/desktop-uwp/linphone-sdk/buildx86/linphone-sdk)
-- (Optional) -DLINPHONESDK_UWP_ZIP_PATH=<path of the zip file containing the UWP binaries> (eg. C:/projects/desktop-uwp/linphone-sdk/builduwp/linphone-sdk)
-- (Optional) -DLINPHONESDK_WINDOWSSTORE_ZIP_PATH=<path of the zip file containing the Desktop binaries with Store compatibility enabled> (eg. C:/projects/desktop-uwp/linphone-sdk/buildx86_store/linphone-sdk)

-Build the Package:

-    cmake ..
-	cmake --build . --target ALL_BUILD --config=RelWithDebInfo

-The nuget package will be in linphone-sdk/packages
-The generated package can keep the same file name between each generations on the same git version.
-Visual studio keep a cache of the Nuget and you need to delete its internal folder to takke account any newer version for the same name.
-The folder can be found in your system path at <User>/.nuget/packages/linphonesdk

 ### Demo app